Should you major in history?

 - Network: Join history clubs, attend lectures or conferences and connect with alumni to learn about different career paths.

-- Seek internships: Experience in archives, museums or historical organizations can boost your resume and expand your career interests.
+- Seek internships: Experience in museums or historical organizations can boost your resume and expand your career interests.

 - Keep an open mind: You might start your major interested in one topic but discover new passions along the way—embrace them!